BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 You have a great idea for a new business.
+Working with a business planning attorney can help ensure your company is set up with the right legal structure from the beginning.
 You spend hours researching what you need to do to get started.
-You open a bank account, rent an office, send out promotional mailers.
+You open a bank account, rent an office, and send out promotional mailers.
 A friend reminds you that you need to register your business with the Secretary of State, so you visit the website and fill out the form to the best of your knowledge.
-Your business takes off and you don't give another thought to how you set up your entity.
+Your business takes off, and you don't give another thought to how you set up your entity.

 Fast forward a few years.
 You're involved in an accident while at work that leaves another person severely injured.
 You receive notice that you're being sued personally.
 How can this happen?
 Aren't your personal assets protected from what happens with your business?
-This unfortunate scenario is the result of inadequate business planning.
+This unfortunate scenario is the result of inadequate business planning and improper business entity formation.

-When establishing your business entity, it's essential that you understand the different entity options, along with their advantages and disadvantages.
-By working with your CPA, I'll be able to help you create a business structure that will provide liability protection and tax benefits.
+When establishing your business entity, it's essential that you understand the different legal structure options and how they affect liability, taxes, and ownership, along with their advantages and disadvantages.
+By working with your CPA, a business planning lawyer can help you create a business structure that provides liability protection and tax benefits.

-Some of the main benefits and drawbacks of different types of business entities, or legal structures:
+Some of the main benefits and drawbacks of different types of business entities and legal structures include:

 Sole Proprietorship